BERNARDO31P/WavProcessor/README.md

 ## How to Use

-It's recommended to backup your songs as I'm still testing.

 1. **Download and Run**: Download the executable from the [Releases](https://github.com/BERNARDO31P/WavProcessor/releases/tag/1.0.2) page and run it.
 2. **Select Folder**: Click the "Select Folder" button and choose the directory containing your WAV files.
 3. **Processing**: The application will process all WAV files in the selected directory and its subdirectories.